sensu-plugins/sensu-plugins-windows/README.md

  * bin/powershell/metric-windows-uptime.ps1

 ## Usage

-Put either the Ruby or Powershell files on a Sensu Client.
-Typically under C:\etc\sensu\plugins.
+Put either the Ruby or Powershell files on a Sensu Client, typically under `C:\etc\sensu\plugins`.

-You should also include the full escaped path to the ruby interpreter in the check's command configuration.
-See example below.
+You should also include the full escaped path to the ruby interpreter in the check's command configuration, see example below:

 ```json
 {